Homological mirror symmetry for Milnor fibers via moduli of $A_\infty$-structures: Introduction

 The main conjecture that we introduce in this paper is the following:

 \begin{conj} For any invertible polynomial $\w$, one has a quasi-equivalence

 \end{conj}

 The affine variety $\Vv_{\wv}$ is log Fano, log Calabi--Yau, or of log general type depending on whether $ \dv_0 \coloneqq \hv - \sum_{i=1}^n \dv_i $ is negative, zero, or positive respectively.
 In dimension 2, the log Fano case corresponds to simple singularities which have a well-known ADE classification.
-Fukaya categories of their Milnor fiber are identified in \cite{EtLe, EtLe2} with module categories of the corresponding (derived) preprojective algebras.
-The log Calabi--Yau case is covered by homological mirror symmetry for the wrapped Fukaya categories of the Milnor fibers of hypersurface cusp singularites proved in \cite{keating}.
+Fukaya categories of their Milnor fiber are identified in \cite{EtLe, EtLe2} with module categories of the corresponding (derived) preprojective algebras, and \pref{cj:affine_HMS} is proved in \cite{2004.07374}.
+The log Calabi--Yau case follows from homological mirror symmetry for the wrapped Fukaya categories of the Milnor fibers of hypersurface cusp singularities proved in \cite{keating} by a variation of Orlov's theorem.
 In this paper, we almost exclusively concentrate on the case of log general type.
 See e.g.~\cite[Section 2]{uedasurvey} for more on this trichotomy in dimension 2.

 In the log general type case, Orlov's theorem gives an equivalence of the left hand side of \pref{eq:affine_HMS} with the derived category $\coh \eZ_\w$ of coherent sheaves on

 where the action of $\Gamma_\w$ comes from the identification